helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 ## Detailed Explanation

 1. **Emissions Apportionment:**
     - Allocate 7% of emissions currently unused assigned for the Oracle Bucket to veIOT staking, creating a reward system for locking IOT.
     - When oracles are ready to be deployed, this hip can be qualified by its success metrics to say if we should keep this staking method and allocate more to the oracle bucket, or to replace it as it has failed.

 2. **Existing lockups:**
     - All existing lockups stay as is.
-Functions for unlocking, locking, chosing cliff/constant, vote weight and unlocking remain the same.
+Functions for unlocking, locking, choosing cliff/constant, vote weight and unlocking remain the same.
     -
 ## Drawbacks

 - Whilst increasing the amount of locked IOT, IOT holders are not required to vote, this hip could lead to more locked, but no increase of voting.